Yu Wensheng: 2024: Three-year sentence

 On October 29, 2024, the People's Republic of China's (PRC) courts sentenced Yu and his wife Xu Yan to three years and one year and nine months in prison, respectively, for "inciting subversion of state power."

 Two days after the sentencing, on October 31, U.S. Department of State Spokesperson Matthew Miller issued a statement calling for Yu and Xu's unconditional release.
 Miller added that during Yu and Xu's trial, authorities had barred foreign diplomats from attending, including those from the U.S.

 Appeal

-In January 2025, the Suzhou Intermediate People’s Court rejected Yu's appeal against his sentence.
+In January 2025, the Suzhou Intermediate People's Court rejected Yu's appeal against his sentence.

 The day of the rejection of Yu's appeal, the European Union External Action's Spokesperson released a statement reiterating calls for Yu's release.
 It stated that "[t]he EU has consistently expressed its concern about the case of Yu Wensheng and his wife Xu Yan [...]
 Both were detained on 13 April 2023 while en route to a meeting at the EU Delegation in Beijing."

 Amnesty International's Interim Regional Deputy Director for Research Kate Schuetze commented that the charges against Yu and his wife "reveal the authorities' inability to provide any legitimate justification for their imprisonment [...]
-The Chinese government has used Yu’s online comments and his numerous international human rights awards as an excuse to label him a threat to national security."
+The Chinese government has used Yu's online comments and his numerous international human rights awards as an excuse to label him a threat to national security."

+Release

+Yu was released on 13 April 2026 after completing his sentence.